Tommy74/wildfly-book/README.md

 For example, if you just use `jaxrs`, you can prune everything else (e.g. JPA, EJB, JMS, etc.) and the final `target/myapp-bootable.jar` will be approximately 1/4 the size of the full [WildFly](https://www.wildfly.org/) server;

-[WildFly](https://www.wildfly.org/) also supports [MicroProfile](https://microprofile.io/); this means that, e.g. you can create an application that consumes JTW tokens!
+In addition to [Jakarta EE](https://jakarta.ee/), [WildFly](https://www.wildfly.org/) also supports [MicroProfile](https://microprofile.io/); this means that, e.g. you can create an application that consumes JTW tokens!

 ## Cloud: Kubernetes and OpenShift